mattkentz/react-for-beginners/README.md

 # react-for-beginners
 Repo to accompany Wes Bos' excellent "React for Beginners" course

-The following libraries are used:
+The following libraries / technologies are used:
 -React
 -React Router
--Re-base for interacting with the Firebase backend
+-Re-base for interacting with the Firebase backend -HTML5 localStorage for saving the user's order state -React Catalyst for bi-directional data binding